Ben-G/Website/content/post/24-Flux-iOS.md

 }
 {{< /highlight >}}

-The state consists of a list of different filters, a currently selected filter group and a boolean flag that indicates wheter any of the filters are active.
+The state consists of a list of different filters, a currently selected filter group and a boolean flag that indicates whether any of the filters are active.

 This state is exactly tailored to the needs of the UI.
 The list of filters is rendered in a table view.
 The selected filter group is used to present/hide the details of an individually selected filter group.
 And the `isFiltering` flag is used to determine whether or not a button to clear all filters should be enabled or disabled in the UI.

 #### Step 2: Defining the Actions

 After defining the shape of the state for a certain feature I usually think about the different state mutations in the next step.
-In the Flux architecture state mutations are modelled in the form of actions that describe which state change is intended.
+In the Flux architecture state mutations are modeled in the form of actions that describe which state change is intended.
 For the annotation filter feature the list of actions is fairly short:

 {{< highlight swift >}}
 struct AnnotationFilteringActions {